Fornication/Arkays-Commandment/README.md

 ### Darkness Settings

-- If you want the game to be brighter or darker, you can use the Cathedral Weathers MCM.
+- If you want the game to be brighter or darker, you can use the Cathedral Weathers MCM and ENB GUI menu.

 ### Widescreen Users